 Check out these tips for better sleep to pair your silk mask care with a broader routine that supports deeper, more consistent rest.

-When to Replace Your Silk Eye Mask
+When to Replace Your Silk Eye Mask?

 Even with perfect care, silk eye masks don't last forever.
 Here's when it's time for a new one: